approach0/pya0/README.md

 mount -t reiserfs index-arqmath3_task1_porter.img mnt-index-arqmath3_task1_porter.img
 mount -t reiserfs index-arqmath3_task2.img mnt-index-arqmath3_task2.img
 ```
+(because the source code of our up-to-date search engine core is closed-source,
+you will need to contact us for building an Approach Zero index from scratch)

 Create a new user to be able to access mounted subdirectories from our prebuilt indexes:
 ```sh